mirokrastanov/NBA-Dashboard/README.md

 ## Front End side
 ### This SPA project was built using the Angular framework
-- More information regarding Angular can be found in (this README)[https://github.com/mirokrastanov/NBA-Dashboard/blob/main/client/README.md] and in the (Angular Docs)[https://docs.angularjs.org/api].
+- More information regarding Angular can be found in [this README](https://github.com/mirokrastanov/NBA-Dashboard/blob/main/client/README.md) and in the [Angular Docs](https://docs.angularjs.org/api).

 ## Back End side